Smakdata24/etl_project_group_0/README.md

 ##Extract:
 Source: https://www.ssa.gov/oact/babynames/background.html
+###Data formatted using:
+-Visual Sudio Code
+-pgAdmin
+-Jupyter Notebook

 ##Transformation:
 - Converted raw data from a text file to a CSV file
+- Read CSV faile into jupyter notebook and created dataframes for each file.

 ###Data Requirements:

 *a.
 Names need to be at least 2 characters long and State of Birth, Year of birth, and Gender have to be recorded* *b.
 Hyphens and spaces are removed (ex.
 "Julie-Anne, Julie Anne, and Julieanne will be counted as a single entry").*
 *c.
 Names spelled similarly are not combined (ex.
 "Caitlin, Caitlyn, Kaitlin, Kaitlyn, Kaitlynn, Katelyn, and Katelynn are considered separate names and each has its own rank.")*